Some of Our St Helena Holiday Ideas

 Culture & History

-Crystal clear, sun-touched waters provide the perfect conditions for snorkelling and scuba diving.
-The nature of the nearby dive sites vary, from rugged reefs and enclosed caves, to smooth cobbles and sand, though the wealth of opportunities to meet magnificent wildlife remains the same across all sites.
+Crystal-clear, sun-touched waters provide the perfect conditions for snorkelling and scuba diving.
+The nature of the nearby dive sites vary, from rugged reefs and enclosed caves to smooth cobbles and sand, though the wealth of opportunities to meet magnificent wildlife remains the same across all sites.

-Sea temperatures range from 66 to 75°F (19 to 25°C) and visibility can range from 16 to 130 feet (5 to 40m).
-For peak visibility, it’s best to visit from December to May.
-Dives vary between 40 and 130 feet (5 to 30m+) and o?er a range of diving opportunities.
+Sea temperatures range from 19—25°C and visibility from 16—130 feet.
+For peak visibility, it's best to visit from December to May.
+Dives vary between 40—130 feet and offer a range of diving opportunities.

 Looking for inspiration?